-Men and women of all ages are encouraged to become students of St. Francis College.
-The various programs of the College are open to non-traditional college-age students who wish to study full-time, or part-time, days or evenings.
+Men and women of all ages are encouraged to become students at St. Francis College.
+Throughout our history, adult learners have found St. Francis College a comfortable fit to meet their learning needs.
+We welcome them to our various programs which are open to learners not of traditional college age and who wish to study full-time or part-time, day or evenings.